JSerra Catholic High School: Athletics

 JSerra competes in the Trinity League of the CIF Southern Section as the Lions.
-The school is seen to have sports rivalries with Santa Margarita Catholic High School, Dana Hills High School, and Mater Dei High School.
+The school has sports rivalries with Santa Margarita Catholic High School and Mater Dei High School.

-As of 2020, the JSerra athletic program offers soccer, volleyball, water polo, swimming, baseball and softball, golf, basketball, cross country, track and field, lacrosse, tennis, cheerleading football, ice hockey, and rugby as well as an award-winning choral music program.
+As of 2020, the JSerra athletic program offers soccer, volleyball, water polo, swimming, baseball and softball, golf, basketball, cross country, track and field, lacrosse, tennis, cheerleading, football, ice hockey, and rugby as well as an award-winning choral music program.
 The $40 million athletic complex occupies 29 acres adjacent to the academic campus and features a 2000-seat gymnasium, Olympic-class swimming pool, and various fields and courts all using artificial turf.
 The golf teams practice at Arroyo Trabuco Golf Club in Mission Viejo.

+JSerra's athletics facility is the host of The TEN and other international Sound Running track and field meetings.

 Magnet programs

 JSerra offers five unique magnet programs that serve as an introduction to potential careers in that field.
-Students can choose from the Arts, Business, Engineering, Law and Medical Magnet magnet programs.
-Each of the magnets offers hands on experience that can be useful for college and beyond.
-The magnets are the first of its kind in Orange County.
+Students can choose from the Arts, Business, Engineering, Law and Medical Magnet programs.
+Each of the magnets offer different experiences to further the education of students.

-Controversies

-In December 2011, Spanish teacher and girls junior varsity volleyball coach Ricardo Aldana was arrested on suspicion of a sex act involving a student under age 14.
-In a statement, the school said they were "outraged and sickened" by the charges; they cooperated fully with the investigation and dismissed Aldana.
-Aldana was subsequently convicted on three counts of sexual molestation and sentenced to 3 years and 4 months in a state prison; he has been released since.